LiquidX-Studio/How-we-code/EngineeringHandbook.md

 ## CD
 - When your pull request is merged to the main, it automatically is deployed in the dev environment
-- DevOps team will continually create release branches from the main branch
+- DevOps team will *continually* create release branches from the main branch

 # 7. Production Deployment
-## WAR room
+## WAR room approval
-All changes destined for the production environment requires WAR room form submission and approvals.
-Email/phone approval is sufficient in case of a critical production incident.
+- All changes destined for the production environment requires the approval of the [WAR room form](https://forms.gle/DF6RWTd4AAAEigdW9).
+- Email/phone approval is sufficient in case of a critical production incident.

 ## Feature Management and Canary releases
 The risk of deploying new feature or code is minimized by using a [canary release](https://martinfowler.com/bliki/CanaryRelease.html) approach